What is the Dodd-Frank Act whistleblower program?

 Who can receive a reward under the Dodd-Frank Act?

-Under the Dodd-Frank Act, whistleblowers who provide information to the SEC or CFTC that leads to monetary sanctions exceeding $1 million are entitled to rewards of 10 percent to 30 percent of the amount collected by the government.
+Dodd-Frank Act whistleblowers who provide information to the SEC or CFTC that leads to monetary sanctions exceeding $1 million are entitled to rewards of 10 percent to 30 percent of the amount collected by the government.

 What are Dodd-Frank whistleblower protections?

-Dodd-Frank also requires the SEC and CFTC to keep whistleblowers’ identities confidential to the extent allowed by the law.
-Whistleblowers can even file their claims with the SEC and CFTC anonymously, if they do so through an attorney.
+Dodd-Frank also mandates that the SEC and the CFTC maintain the confidentiality of Dodd-Frank whistleblowers’ identities to the extent allowed by the law.
+Whistleblowers can even file their claims with the SEC and CFTC anonymously if they do so through an attorney.

 The SEC and CFTC have separate regulations and procedures for their whistleblower programs.
 To read the text of the Dodd-Frank Act as it pertains to whistleblowers and the SEC and CFTC rules for their respective programs, see the SEC whistleblower provisions in Dodd-Frank and the CFTC whistleblower provisions in the Dodd-Frank Act.